 Scottish Gaelic, spoken by roughly 60,000 people today, is poised for a technological transformation thanks to the ÈIST project, led by the University of Edinburgh. ÈIST [eːʃtʲ] (‘ayshch’) is short for Ecosystem for Interactive Speech Technologies, and means ‘listen’ in Gaelic.
 The project is funded by the Scottish Government and Bòrd na Gàidhlig, with key partners including the BBC ALBA, NVIDIA, the University of Glasgow and Tobar an Dualchais / Kist o Riches.
 It aims to support the revitalisation of the language through cutting-edge interactive technologies, including speech recognition.

-In the autumn of 2025, the creation of an accessible, robust API (Application Programming Interface) will democratise these tools further.
-Developers and researchers worldwide will gain access to Gaelic speech recognition, embedding the technology into applications ranging from educational software to digital assistants.
+In Jan 2026, the team will provide a user interface and a robust API (Application Programming Interface) to democratise these tools further.
+For the first time, developers and researchers worldwide will gain access to Gaelic speech recognition, and will be able to embed the technology into applications ranging from educational software to digital assistants.
+Our first model release is based upon OpenAI’s open-weight Whisper model and is now available here.

 Bridging Linguistic Gaps

-Currently, Gaelic speech recognition systems struggle to transcribe younger speakers, whose speech patterns often differ from those of heritage speakers. ÈIST addresses this with its dedicated subproject, Recognising Children’s Speech, which will soon gather data from Gaelic Medium Education schools and units across Scotland.
+Currently, Gaelic speech recognition systems struggle to transcribe younger speakers, whose speech patterns often differ from those of heritage speakers. ÈIST addresses this with a dedicated subproject, Recognising Children’s Speech, funded by Bòrd na Gàidhlig, which is gathering data from Gaelic Medium Education schools and units across Scotland.
 This new data will ensure that the speech of young learners is represented accurately.

 The implications of this work are profound.
 Enhanced speech recognition can transform educational tools, such as TextHelp’s Read&Write, providing more effective support for literacy and learning among children.
 It can also improve accessibility for Gaelic speakers of all ages, especially those with literacy challenges or hearing impairment, providing critical tools for communication and inclusion.